kenyhenry/moiliere/README.md

 Interactively configure default paths and values.

 ```
-moliere configure
+molieregen configure
 ```

-This creates or updates the config file at `~/.moliere/config.json`.
+This creates or updates the config file at `~/.molieregen/config.json`.

 ---